pymacaron/pages/tutorial.md

 ### Testing strategy

-klue microservices are developed around two sets of tests:
+PyMacaron microservices are developed around two sets of tests:

 * Standard Python unitests that should be located under 'test/' and will be executed via nosetests at the start of the deployment pipeline.